 Being aware of your own reactions.
 Remember that children and young people often take their emotional cues from the important adults in their lives, so how you respond to the situation is very important.
 It is important to manage your own emotions and remain calm, speak kindly to them, and answer any questions they have honestly.

 For further information on how to look after your own mental wellbeing during the pandemic, see the guidance on how to look after your own mental health and wellbeing or visit Every Mind Matters.

 Connecting regularly.
 If it is necessary for you and your children to be in different locations to normal, make sure you still have regular and frequent contact via the phone or video calls with them.
 Try to help your child understand what arrangements are being made for them and why in simple terms.

 Support safe ways for children and young people to connect with their friends.
-They can meet outdoors (in private gardens or other private outdoor spaces) in groups of up to 6 provided they keep 2 metres (3 steps) apart from people outside of their household.
-Where this isn’t possible they can also connect online or via phone or video calls.
+Where it isn’t possible for them to meet in person, they can connect online or via phone or video calls.
 For more advice on helping your children stay safe online, see this guidance on staying safe online during the COVID-19 pandemic.

 Creating a new routine.
 Life is changing for all of us for a while.
 Routine gives children and young people an increased feeling of safety in the context of uncertainty, so think about how to develop a new routine, especially if they are not at school:

 - make a plan for the day or week that includes time for learning, playing and relaxing